 The hotel’s views over the gorge truly do take your breath away as you walk through the archway onto the manicured lawns, which are neatly clipped by a group of grazing warthog.
 The mist of the Falls rises high in the air and the famous railway and road bridge spans the dizzying expanse of the gorge.
 If you felt like it, you could book yourself a bungi jump off that very bridge.
 But as for me, I was happier living up to my British reputation by enjoying a delicious high tea on the veranda and watching the crazy fools hurling themselves off the bridge through binoculars.

-From Victoria Falls, we travelled by road southwards to Hwange National Park a huge area of wilderness encompassing plains, marsh and woodlands.
+From Victoria Falls, we traveled by road southwards to Hwange National Park a huge area of wilderness encompassing plains, marsh and woodlands.
 Here the pumped waterholes provide the beating heart and lifeblood of the park supplying water for the rich wildlife which would otherwise struggle to survive.
 Of course pumped waterholes require maintenance, fuel and money, something that has been under threat during the political troubles and the resulting drop off in visitor numbers and safari camp closures.
 The end of tourism would mean the end for Hwange: its wildlife and local people’s livelihoods.
 What choice but to turn to poaching when you have hungry mouths to feed and no source of income?
 Luckily for Hwange and its wonderful wildlife, some camps have remained open – Wilderness Safaris in particular have, with dogged determination, continued to put money and resources into their concession areas and camps in the park, believing that to do so is essential to protect this precious habitat and its wildlife.
 They also believe that when Zimbabwe’s fortunes do change politically it will again become the major player it once was in Africa’s tourism industry.
 But it’s been a long, tough wait.

 One of the managers of Wilderness Safaris’ Little Makalolo Camp, Sibbs, talked to us as he guided us on a walking safari about how crucial it is to both Zim’s people and animals that tourists continue to come.
 One guide or member of staff at a camp may be supporting not only their wife and children, but also their extended family – uncles, aunts, cousins.
 The tourist dollar makes this possible.
 But British people don’t want to support Mugabe I say, how much money generated by the camps goes straight into the pockets of Mugabe and his cronies?
 Sibbs concedes that yes some money does go to the government in the form of taxes and fees but this is a limited amount.
 It won’t make or break Mugabe.
 But it could make or break Hwange and the wildlife and people who depend upon its survival.